RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 Once the project is defined, development begins in a local environment.
 This is where the bulk of coding, testing, and iteration occurs.

 - **Key Activities**:
-  - Configure the project in a local environment, using templates and repositories.
+  - Configure the project in a local environment, using templates and repositories (if required).
-  - Set up a new repository or initialize the project based on an API template.
+  - Set up a new repository or initialize the project based on an API template (if required).
   - Follow the [branching strategy](../general-development-practices/branching-strategy.md) by creating feature branches for development work.
   - Develop, code, and write unit tests, integration tests, and E2E tests.
   - Deploy to a development environment for initial tests.